FAQ >> Failed Backup Errors and Trouble-Shooting

 In this case, please monitor your backups over a period of 24 to 48 hours to establish whether there is a pattern (times in the day where server loads are too high to divert resources to process the backup).

-- If you are backing up a large amount of data or any large databases, try removing the larger tables and files from your backup list to identify if one is causing the issue.
+• If you are backing up any large files or any large database tables, try removing the larger tables and files from your backup list to identify if one is causing the issue.

-In this case, please disable 256-Bit encryption or reduce your backup packet sizes to reduce the resources needed for encryption processing.
+In this case, please disable 256-Bit encryption or reduce your backup packet sizes to reduce the time needed to encrypt each packet.

 <?PHP